Automated SpectroPhotometric Image REDuction (ASPIRED)

-This is the core of the \textsc{ASPIRED}, which mainly handles the spectral extraction and calibration processes.
-The software is organised into 3 main parts -- \texttt{image\_reduction}, \texttt{spectral\_reduction}, and \texttt{spectrum1D}.
-The first two are the "overlords" that handle all the dependent classes and functions to orchestrate the operations.
-The third is a data structure that stores the metadata and the extracted data.
-The FITS file I/O handling is also handled by \texttt{spectrum1D}.
+This is the core of \textsc{ASPIRED}, which mainly handles the spectral extraction and calibration processes.
+At the user level, the software is organized into two main parts: \texttt{image\_reduction} and \texttt{spectral\_reduction}.
+They are designed to be as modular as possible.
+Users are free to use third-party reduction tools to perform part(s) of the reduction process and return to continue the reduction with \texttt{image\_reduction} and \texttt{spectral\_reduction}.